KorAP/korapxmltool/Readme.md

 You need to download the pre-trained MarMoT models from the [MarMoT models repository](http://cistern.cis.lmu.de/marmot/models/CURRENT/).

-You can specify the full path to the model, or set the `KORAPXMLTOOL_MODELS_PATH` environment variable to specify a default search directory:
+You can specify the full path to the model, or set the `KORAPXMLTOOL_MODELS_PATH` environment variable to specify a default search directory.
+If not set, `KORAPXMLTOOL_MODELS_PATH` defaults to `../lib/models` relative to the executable location.

 ```shell script
 # With full path